pantheon-systems/documentation/source/content/guides/wp-cli/02-create-wp-site.md

 ---
 title: WP-CLI on the Pantheon Platform
-subtitle: Create a WordPress Site From the Command Line Using Terminus and WP-CLI
+subtitle: Create a WordPress Site with Terminus and WP-CLI
 description: Learn how to install and use Terminus and WP-CLI to control a WordPress site on Pantheon.
 cms: "WordPress"
 categories: [get-started]